Local CAST Board

 Vice Chair (Foundation Governor)

-Responsibility - SEND & Statutory Grants (Pupil Premium & Sports Premium)
+Responsibility - Inclusion (SEND, Pupil Premium & Sports Premium)

 Registered Interests: Child at the school.